tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 ## Model Deployment
 A `Gradio App` was coded to deploy the LLM model in HuggingFace.
-The implementation can be found in `deployment_hf` folder and online [here](https://huggingface.co/spaces/tanvir-ishraq/healifyLLM-classifier)
+The implementation can be found in `deployment_hf` folder and online [here](healifyai-llm.onrender.com/)

 ## Live Website Deployment
-Deployed a Flask App built to take text content and show the themes and recommendations as output.
-Check `flask-deployment` branch.
+Deployed a Flask App built to porvide user interface to users.
+Check the `flask-deployment` github branch.
 The website is live [here](https://textthema-multi-classifier.onrender.com/)

 <img src = "github_img/server_delpoy.png" width="1130" >